Central 103.1 FM: Awards

 Central FM won the Scotland category in the Radio Academy Nations and Regions Awards twice in 2008 and 2011.
 It also won the Sony Gold Award for best UK station (in a TSA under 300,000 listeners) in 2012 and placed in the top three of stations (TSA under 500,000 listeners) at the 2013 Arqiva Commercial Radio Awards and won the Silver Award for Station of The Year at The Arqiva Radio Awards 2015.

 Programming

-The majority of Central FM's programming is produced and broadcast from its Stirling studios.
-Presenter-led programming airs from 6 am to 7 pm from Monday - Friday, 7am to 6pm on Saturdays and 8am to 6pm on Sundays.
+Central FM's Programming is headed by Brad Yule, the station's Programme Controller.
+Central FM's programming is produced and broadcast from its Stirling studios.
+Presenter-led programming airs from 6 am to 7 pm from Monday - Friday, 7am to 6pm on Saturdays and 7am to 10pm on Sundays.